ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 cross-cutting concern.
 While a stateless approach would be preferred, we believe that this compromise is a significant improvement over the status quo.

-The Haskell community will have to adapt it's code to the new exception structure.
+The Haskell community will have to adapt its code to the new exception structure.
 As described in `Adding ``SomeExceptionWithBacktrace```_ the expected impact isn't very high.
 This is further discussed in `Migration`_ .